- Clinical Trials

 - Translational Psychiatry: these projects integrate basic science to provide improved diagnostics and develop novel treatments for Psychiatric Disorders.

 We are always looking for exceptional students who have an interest in clinical and translational psychiatry to join our research team for honours or PhD projects.
+Please refer to Dr Scott Clark’s Researcher Profile page for more information.

 Potential PhD or Honours students are welcome to contact Dr Scott Clark to find out more about any of the projects.